Pusty/writeups/HITCONCTF2020/README.md

 ![](img/sim.PNG)

-Interesting a `magic` array.
+Interesting is the `magic` array.
 Also notable was an array called `target` which contained a few powers of three.

 Ok next ciqdb, which outputs tons of information regarding entry points, data, fields, code, classes, line of code tables, symbols, resources, exceptions and the signature.